 Patrick Moriarty, Brian Walsh, Kate Caldecott, Rose Mircevski and Chris Borthwick were there from the start - Our Community owes much to their passion and perseverance.

 The team has grown considerably but never waned in its good humour, high standards, passion and dogma for pursuing the ambitious task we have set ourselves.

 You can read more about our history and our achievements in our first 15 years of operation here (PDF).

 In 2014, Our Community underwent B Lab's rigorous B Corporation Certification process, which delved deeply into our governance (including our mission, transparency and stakeholder engagement), our workforce (including how we treat and how we reward our staff), our community impact (including our supplier relations, our diversity and our involvement in the community), and our environmental performance.

 In all four areas Our Community scored well above the benchmark.
 We recorded the third-highest score of any B Corp in Australia.
 Our ambition is to move into top spot.

 You can see the details of our assessment here.

-Other indicators of the impact we are having include [as at January 2015]:
+As of January 2015, other indicators of the impact we are having include:

 (We recognise that many of the items listed above are outputs, not impacts.
 Like many for-purpose organisations, we're still working on finding the best ways to more meaningfully and reliably assess and measure these difficult but important concepts.)

 The other way that we know what we are doing is working is that people tell us so.
-In fact, one of the joys of working at Our Community is the amazing amount of great feedback we get about our written materials, our websites, our tools, and our conferences and events.
+In fact, one of the joys of working at Our Community is the amazing amount of great feedback we get about our written materials, websites, tools, conferences and events.

 We do our absolute best to quickly and accurately answer any question or request for assistance, whether by phone or email (though we do prefer email).
 We despatch orders quickly - usually on the same day as payment clears.

 Our Manifesto (PDF) says some more about who we are and how we work.

 Phone: (03) 9320 6800